 There are many things to juggle when running an investment property, and one of the most taxing is being a landlord, investor, and businessperson at the same time.

-You have to ensure that your investment properties are rented out while also maintaining them properly so you can generate income from them!
-Things can quickly pile up, but don't worry—in our blog today, we've got a couple of tips for making this investing strategy easier for property owners while staying profitable.
+Property owners must ensure that their investment properties are rented out while maintaining them properly so they can generate income from them!
+Things can quickly pile up, but don't worry—in our blog today, we've got some of our best expert tips for making this investing strategy easier for property owners while staying profitable.

 What It Means to Be a Successful Landlord

-Taking Care of the Numbers: Cash Flow & Net Operating Income
+Taking Care of the Numbers: Rental Property Cash Flow and Net Operating Income

 What Is Cash Flow for a Real Estate Investment?

-In simple terms, you want to ensure that your business has a positive cash flow, which means that your rental property brings in more money than you spend to keep it well-maintained, pay the mortgage, and cover other ongoing operating costs.
+In simple terms, you want to ensure that your rental property business has a positive cash flow, which means that your investment properties bring in more money than you spend to keep it well-maintained, pay the mortgage, and cover other ongoing operating costs.

-Understanding How Net Operating Income Affects Your Rental Property Success
+Understanding How Net Operating Income Affects Rental Property Success

-Net Operating Income measures the financial performance of your rental property and can be used to help you determine whether a property is cash flow positive or negative.
+Net Operating Income measures your rental property's financial performance and can help you determine whether a property is cash flow positive or negative.
 You'll want to keep an eye on your NOI because it can indicate how healthy your investment is overall.

 Be Two Steps Ahead: Factors That Can Impact Your Property's Value